-- 15. By applying the criteria at paragraph 11 in this way, the BSB has initially determined that the following Public Access services should be subject to price transparency requirements: - Employment Tribunal cases (advice and representation for employers and employees) - · Financial disputes arising out of divorce - Immigration appeals (First-tier Tribunal) - · Inheritance Act advices - Licensing applications in relation to business premises - Personal injury claims - Summary only motoring offences (advice and representation for defendants) Winding-up petitions - 16.
-These Public Access services will be subject to price transparency requirements from July 2019.
-For each Public Access service listed, the specific circumstances in which price transparency requirements apply and an example of the required price and service transparency can be found in the BSB's Transparency Standards Guidance (Annexes C J).
+- 15. By applying the criteria at paragraph 11 in this way, the BSB has initially determined that the following Public Access services should be subject to price transparency requirements: - Child arrangements arising out of divorce or separation - Employment Tribunal cases (advice and representation for employers and employees) - Financial disputes arising out of divorce - Immigration appeals (First-tier Tribunal) - Inheritance Act advices - Licensing applications in relation to business premises - Personal injury claims - Summary only motoring offences (advice and representation for defendants) - Winding-up petitions - 16.
+These Public Access services will be subject to price transparency requirements from May 2019.
+For each Public Access service listed, the specific circumstances in which price transparency requirements apply and an example of the required price and service transparency can be found in the BSB's Transparency Standards Guidance (Annexes C K).